pcpeasant/pgsocr/README.md

     -i: Specify the path to the SUP file or (batch mode) directory.
     -o: Specify the path to the output directory.
     -m: Specify the OCR engine to use (florence2 or tesseract).
-    -l: (Only if using Tesseract) Specify the list of languages to use separated by commas.
+    -l: (Only if using Tesseract) Specify the list of languages to use separated by spaces.
 Defaults to English.
     -b: (Only if using Tesseract) Specify a custom character blacklist for Tesseract.
 Enter an empty string to turn off the default blacklist.
     -f: Specify the output format (SRT or ASS).
 ASS output also has support for subtitle positioning.